 Financial Choice Act: A Cruel Choice for the CFPB & Consumers

-UPDATED 4/25 with link to our letter to Congress.
 This week, on Wednesday 4/26, the House FInancial Services Committee holds a hearing on Chairman Jeb Hensarling's Financial Choice Act 2.0.
 It's a brutal un-do of the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act that forgets, or ignores, the historical fact that reckless bank practices abetted by loose regulators wrecked our economy in 2008.
 A key goal of the proposal is to weaken the successful CFPB into an unrecognizable husk incapable of protecting consumers.

-ORIGINAL POST: This week, House Financial Services Chairman Jeb Hensarling (TX) tees up his so-called Financial Choice Act 2.0 (draft) with a Wednesday 26 April hearing.
+This week, House Financial Services Chairman Jeb Hensarling (TX) tees up his so-called Financial Choice Act 2.0 (draft) with a Wednesday 26 April hearing.
 Some call it the Wall Street’s Choice Act or the Wrong Choice Act; I wonder if a better name would be the Cruel Choice Act, because it is cruel to consumers who have been protected in the financial marketplace by the CFPB, but who would be left with an industry-designed substitute agency even weaker than the Federal Trade Commission, which already fights with two hands tied behind its back.
-It’s a brutal un-do of the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act that forgets, or ignores, the historical fact that reckless bank practices abetted by loose regulatory enforcement wrecked our economy in 2008.
+It’s a brutal un-do of the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act that forgets, or ignores the historical fact that reckless bank practices abetted by loose regulators wrecked our economy in 2008.
 A key goal of the proposal is to weaken the successful CFPB into an unrecognizable husk incapable of protecting consumers.

-While the entire bill purports to return “liberty” and “choice” to financial markets, it does this by taking aim at the 2010 Dodd-Frank Act’s protections for consumers, depositors, taxpayers, small investors and the financial system itself from reckless actions by Wall Street banks, high-cost predatory lenders, mortgage companies and debt collectors.
+While the entire bill purports to return “liberty” and “choice” to financial markets, it does this by taking aim at the 2010 Dodd-Frank Act’s protections for consumers, depositors, taxpayers, small investors and the financial system itself from reckless actions by Wall Street banks, high-cost predatory lenders and debt collectors.
 In this column, I will focus on how the current draft of the bill is designed not to simply tie the CFPB’s hands, but cut off its arms and legs.

 Let’s remember that in just under 6 years, the nascent CFPB has restored order to financial markets torn asunder by a decade of weak regulation that emboldened corporate wrongdoers into testing the outer limits of the question: “just how many unfair consumer practices can we get away with?”, then piled on toxic securities practices that ultimately destroyed investor confidence and resulted in the largest financial collapse since 1929.
 Let’s not forget that the 2010 Wall Street Reform and Consumer Protection Act was a measured response to that; let’s not forget that it has worked and worked well.
 Despite industry claims, the financial industry has returned to profitability but now with guardrails to protect innocent consumers from bankers recklessly driving.